MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

 # EditContext API Explainer
 ## Introduction
-The EditContext is a new API that simplifies the process of integrating a web app with advanced text input methods (such as VK shape-writing, Handwriting panels, speech recognition, IME Compositions etc), improves accessibility and performance, and unlocks new capabilities for web-based editors.
+The EditContext is a new API that simplifies the process of integrating a web app with [advanced text input methods](#Appendix), improves accessibility and performance, and unlocks new capabilities for web-based editors.

 ## Motivation
-Today the web platform provides editing experience for single/multi line plain text (input element/ textarea) and support HTML editing through contenteditable elements.
+The web platform provides out-of-the-box editing experiences for single lines of plain-text (input), small amounts of multi-line plain-text (textarea) and a starting point for building an HTML document editing experience (contenteditable elements).

-Each of the editable elements provided by the web platform comes with built-in editing behaviors that are often inadequate to power the desired rich editing experience.
+Each of the editable elements provided by the web platform comes with built-in editing behaviors that are often inadequate to power the desired editing experience.
 As a result, web-based editors don't incorporate the web platform's editable elements into their view.
-Unfortunately, the only API provided by the web platform today to enable advanced text input experiences (like IME compositions, VK shape-writing etc) is to place an editable element in the DOM and focus it.
+Unfortunately, the only API provided by the web platform today to enable [advanced text input](#Appendix) experiences is to place an editable element in the DOM and focus it.

 This contradiction of needing an editable element, but not wanting it to be visible, leads web-based editors to create hidden editable elements to facilitate text input.
 This approach negatively impacts accessibility and increases complexity, leading to buggy behavior.